EmmanuelPadilla/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
++++ in my understanding its that it is a fuction, within a function that is not usable outside of the scope of the original function. you also `return` the data of the interior function so that that data is usable by the exterior function. it also stores the internal funcion's value.

 2. Study the following code, then answer the questions below.

 ```js